ravig31/ravig31.github.io/content/_index.md

 ---
-title: Hellooooo
+title: Helloo
 ---
 ![](images/Gemini_Generated_Image_bvpnpqbvpnpqbvpn.png)

-Hey, welcome to this blog where I will `occasionally` write something interesting.
+Welcome to this blog where I will `occasionally` write something interesting.

 This is more a place for me to document and formalise things I learn as I am a big believer in this process.
 I urge everyone to do so as well :)